inoas/glacier/README.md

 ## How does it work?

-- `gleam test` enters the main test module and there `gleeunit.main()` needs to be replaced with `glacier.main()`.
-- In `glacier.main()` it is checked if any args were given when `gleam test` got called, such as for example `gleam test -- foo bar`
+1. `gleam test` passes through `glacier.run()` and simply executes `gleeunit.main()` as if gleeunit was used directly.
-  1. If there are args, in this case `foo` and `bar`, then these are passed into `gleeunit.run_test_modules(erlang_start_args)` which is the same as `gleeunit.main()` except that it does not call `find_files(matching: "**/*.{erl,gleam}", in: "test")` but instead checks if the args given exist as either `.gleam` or `.erl` test module files and then runs the tests on those.
+2. `gleam test -- foo, bar` passes through `glacier.run()` and executes `gleeunit.test_modules(modules_list)` where `modules_list` is `["foo", "bar"]`.
+The given modules are checked if they exist as either `.gleam` or `.erl` test module files and then `gleeunit` runs these test modules.
-  2. If there are no args then a file watcher starts which upon changes in files in `./test` just passes those through as `gleam test -- changed_test_module`(so re-saving test files executes the single test), and if a file in `./src` got changed it parses that changed mofule file for any imported modules and puts the module and all chained imported modules in a distinct list of modules that should be tested.
+3. `gleam test -- --incremental` enters `glacier.run()` and starts a file watcher: Upon changes in files in `./test` just passes those through as `gleam test -- changed_test_module`(so re-saving test files executes the single test), and if a file in `./src` got changed it parses that changed mofule file for any imported modules and puts the module and all chained imported modules in a distinct list of modules that should be tested.
 Then all test files are read and imports of those are gathered one by one and cross matched against that list (filtered).
-The result is a list of test modules to be run, which then gets done by calling gleam test -- detected_test_module_a detected_test_module_b (goes to 2.)
+The result is a list of test modules to be run, which then gets done by calling gleam test -- detected_test_module_a detected_test_module_b (goes to 2.).

 ## TODO

-- Restore previous default behavior, add a flag such as `gleam test -- --incremental` to toggle the new behavior.
 - Handling of JavaScript src and test modules for node and deno:
   - NodeJS <https://nodejs.org/docs/latest/api/fs.html#fspromiseswatchfilename-options>
   - Deno <https://deno.land/api@v1.29.1?s=Deno.watchFs>